Gashmob/MdGen/README.md

 [#]: include someTemplate
 ```

-It will then looking for the file `someTemplate.mdt` from where the template is located.
+It will then look for the file `someTemplate.mdt` from where the template is located.
 You can override this by providing a search path to the library :

 ```php
 $engine->includePath('someWhere');